igordejanovic/igordejanovic.github.io/_posts/2016-11-08-my-spacemacs-odyssey.md

 # At the end

 All in all, this was a pleasant experience for me.
-After a two weeks of using spacemacs I can say that I feel fully productive and the journey have just begun.
+After a two weeks of using spacemacs I can say that I feel fully productive and the journey has just begun.
 I still get impressed by spac(emacs) features every day.
 Although still in beta it is really well thought-out distribution with a nice configuration and set of defaults and packages.